arifineu/subtify/README.md

-<h1>Subtify</h1>
+<h1 align=center>Subtify</h1>
-Subtify is open-source platform that helps you to find subtitles or captions on YouTube videos quickly, and it's 100% free!
+<p align=center>Subtify is open-source platform that helps you to find subtitles or captions on YouTube videos quickly, and it's 100% free!</p>

 <br>
 <br>